Krien/TropoDB/README.md

 For more information on how these components work, we refer to the paper in the `./paper` directory.
 There the design is explained component by component, including how they interact.

-## What is new

-* The backend [SZD](https://github.com/Krien/SimpleZNSDevice) now has io_uring with NVMe passthrough support.
-We are working on enabling it for TropoDB.
-* We ported our Nameless WAL design to ZenFS - Checkout [ZenFS-append](https://github.com/Krien/ZenFS-append/tree/appends) to see the results.

 ## Implementation